alexgaas/goch/README.md

 4
 panic: send on closed channel
 ```
-- "Generator" uses two goroutines to write into channel, channel closed correctly with `WaitGroup`
+Let's make "Generator" to use two goroutines to write into channel with correct closing of channel synced with `WaitGroup`:
 ```go
 func writer() <-chan int {
 	ch := make(chan int)